Imaginos: Concept and storyline

 The principal story begins in August 1804, with the birth of a "modified child" called Imaginos, in the American state of New Hampshire.
-Because of the astrological significance of the place and time of his birth, Imaginos is of particular interest to Les Invisibles, who begin investing him with superhuman abilities while he is young.
-Unaware of his true destiny or nature, the young Imaginos finds out that he is apparently able to change his appearance at will and to see the future ("Imaginos").
-As the child becomes an adult he finds himself affected by wanderlust and, billing himself as an adventurer, sets out to explore Texas and the western frontier, arriving in New Orleans in 1829.
+Because of the astrological significance of the place and time of his birth, the hermaphroditic Imaginos is of particular interest to Les Invisibles, who begin granting him with superhuman abilities while he is young.
+Unaware of his true destiny or nature, the young Imaginos finds out that he is apparently able to change his appearance at will and see the future ("Imaginos").
+As the child becomes an adult, he develops a sense of wanderlust.
+Billing himself as an adventurer, he sets out to explore Texas and the western frontier, arriving in New Orleans in 1829.
 It is there that he has a vision imploring him to travel to Mexico in search of an artifact "lost, last and luminous, scored to sky yet never found".
 Imaginos joins the crew of a ship traveling to the Yucatán Peninsula, but while passing through the Gulf of Mexico, the ship encounters a freak storm of which his visions failed to warn him ("Del Rio's Song").
 The ship sinks with most of its crew, and Imaginos, half dead, washes ashore and is left for dead by the other survivors.
 As he lies dying "on a shore where oyster beds seem plush as down", Imaginos is addressed by a symphony of voices who identify themselves as Les Invisibles.
 Imaginos' true nature is revealed to him, and he is informed that the circumstances of his entire life have been manipulated to bring him to that specific moment in time.
 Having explained themselves to him, they offer him a choice – die as a human, or live as their servant ("Blue Öyster Cult").
 Imaginos accepts their offer, and is resurrected from the dead by the Blue Öyster Cult, the servants of Les Invisibles.
 He is inducted into the cult and given a new name - Desdinova, "Eternal Light".
 He realizes that his descent and the origin of his powers comes from the stars where his masters live and becomes aware of his role in the making of history ("Astronomy").